EvelynGriffith/object-processing/writing/reflection.md

 ### What are the benefits and drawbacks of object-oriented programming in Python?

-Provide a one-paragraph response that answers this question in your own words.

 Object Oriented Programming means that you have to write a lot more code usually.
 However, it helps to make your code more disciplined and your system is slightly better in terms of the structuring of your code.

 ### What was the greatest challenge that you faced when completing this assignment?